What is RED

 Retrain your staff.
 The Burns Institute offers innovative trainings for traditional and non-traditional stakeholders to increase understanding of disparities in their juvenile justice system.
 A key component being the introduction and utilization of tools that provide all staff with information essential to reducing racial and ethnic disparities.

 Get evaluated by RED experts.
 A Readiness Assessment Consultation (RAC) thoroughly evaluates a jurisdiction’s will and capacity to effectively address disparity in your county.
 Based on the findings of the individualized RAC report the Burns Institute will provide the jurisdiction a set of recommendations to reduce disparities.

 Reference the DMC Practice Guide.
 We literally wrote the book on our process.
-Check out the Practice Guide to Juvenile Detention Reform from the Annie E. Casey Foundation’s JDAI Help Desk.
+It is being edited and will debut soon, in the meantime checkout this database of resources provided by from the Annie E. Casey Foundation’s JDAI Help Desk.

 Let us help you.
 We love tackling disparity.
 When you’re ready let us engage your system in our intensive site engagement process.
 It’s a two to three year consultation that uses a data-driven process to strategically reduce disparity in your jurisdiction.
 We’ve done it in 90 jurisdictions to date and have contributed to the success of many, for whom detention is now the last resort.